pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

 - Drainer does not support renaming DDL on the table of the ignored schemas (schemas in the filter list).

-- To start Drainer in the existing TiDB cluster, usually you need to do a full backup, get the savepoint, import the full backup, and start Drainer and synchronize from the savepoint.
+- To start Drainer in the existing TiDB cluster, usually you need to do a full backup, get the savepoint, import the full backup, and start Drainer and replicate from the savepoint.

     To guarantee the integrity of data, perform the following operations 10 minutes after Pump is started: